ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/inputdata.rst

 your Synda installation.
 Note that it is not possible to combine the two in a single conda environment, for Synda requires python 2 and ESMValTool requires Python 3.
-Typing ``which synda`` while your synda environment is active will print the location.
-Then, activate your conda environment for ESMValTool. ``which esmvaltool`` will print the path to your esmvaltool installation.
-Now, you can make a link to synda:
+Typing ``which synda`` while your synda environment is active will print its location.
+To make synda from ESMValTool we suggest creating a directory ``mkdir ~/bin`` and and appending that folder to your PATH environment variable, e.g. by adding the following line to your ``bashrc`` file:
+``PATH=$PATH:$HOME/BIN``.
+ Finally, in the new bin folder, make a link to synda:
-``ln -s /home/path/to/your/syndaenv/bin/synda /home/path/to/esmvaltool/bin``.
+``ln -s /path/to/conda/envs/synda/bin/synda ~/bin/synda``.
 Now, ESMValTool should be able to recognize your Synda installation.
 First time users can now continue with :ref:`Running ESMValTool <running>`.